top of page

 Feb 264 min read

-Vibe coding and the illusion of superpowers
+Vibe Coding and the Illusion of Superpowers

 Feb 253 min read

-Stop Chasing AI Drift.
-It’s time to shift from "human in the loop" to "human in control."
+Stop Chasing AI Drift: It’s time to shift from "human in the loop" to "human in control."

-Takeaways Most teams don't have a code quality problem — they have a drift problem.
+TL;DR Most teams don't have a code quality problem — they have a drift problem.
 AI accelerates drift because it has no access to a system's history, reasoning, or intent.
 The answer isn't better inspection after drift happens — it's governance that prevents it structurally.
 "Human in the loop" means chasing drift; "human in control" means expressing intent through constraints that keep AI within bounds.
-When we create a document and print it, we expect that what comes out
+When we create a document and print it, we expect that what comes out of

 Feb 34 min read